Colorado College Summer Music Festival

 July 29 | Rock Ledge Ranch, Colorado Springs

 Mix live bluegrass music—headlined by Grammy winner Rhonda Vincent and the Rage—with wine samples and fine cuisine from two dozen local restaurants, and you have a magical evening to benefit Rock Ledge Ranch.

 Aug.
 4 | Downtown Woodland Park

 Sip on wine, sample food and enjoy live jazz as you support Habitat for Humanity of Teller County.
 Afterward, make your way to the Mountain Arts Festival to shop and peruse.

 Springs Beer Fest

-This big draw boasts more than 120 beers from 55 craft breweries, including some out-of-state heavy hitters like Lagunitas and Firestone Walker.
+This big draw boasts more than 120 beers from 55 craft breweries, including local spots as well as nationally known brews.
 There are plenty of eats from Springs food trucks and restaurants, plus vendors and live music.
-The earlier you buy tickets, the better the discount, and an early access ticket gets you in an hour before the rush.
+An early access ticket gets you in an hour before the rush.

 Steers and Beers Brew Fest